 Strange the Dreamer made my mind race and churn out speculations a mile a minute!
 That book is directly responsible for inspiring my new feature!!
 What if no one has read the book?!
 What if they don’t want to talk spoilers?!
 (Stop worrying me with these questions!
 Please…) All I can say is I’m taking the leap because I am genuinely curious what other readers think about the spoilers I’m going to talk about…

-Talking Spoilers is a new feature where I expand on 3 or more thoughts I had while reading the book.
-They can be about things I love or am confused about or curious… or even a mix of all three!
+Tea Party Gossip is a new feature where I talk spoilers after reviewing a book.
+These thoughts can be about things I love or am confused about or curious… or even a mix of all three!
+It can be about characters, themes, plot points, villains, how I related to the characters, writing techniques, the sky is the limit!
 I want to discuss them in depth and get other readers opinions too!
-It can be about characters, themes, plot points, villains, how I related to the characters, writing techniques, the sky is the limit!

 Eril-Fane = Anakin Skywalker